mymmrac/telego-docs/content/docs/introduction/tutorial.md

 ## Getting updates

-Telegram provides two ways to get updates: long pulling and webhook.
+Telegram provides two ways to get updates: long polling and webhook.
-In this section we will look at how to get updates using [long pulling](/content/docs/helpers/updates-long-pulling.md).
+In this section we will look at how to get updates using [long polling](/content/docs/helpers/updates-long-polling.md).
 This method is easies for testing since it does not require you to have a public domain or IP with HTTPS support, more on getting updates via webhook [here](/content/docs/helpers/updates-webhook.md).